klattphysio/klattphysio.github.io/index.md

 ### Winnipeg Physiotherapist

-Our office is located within the Centre for Natural Pain Solutions located in the heart of Downtown Winnipeg.
+Our office is located within the Centre for Natural Pain Solutions which can be found in the heart of Downtown Winnipeg.

 [Conditions](https://klattphysio.github.io/conditions)